Frequently Asked Questions

 Back to the top

 Answer: Many of our incoming students are interested in computers but have limited technical backgrounds.
-For this reason, all three of our BS programs require introductory classes designed for the uninitiated.
+For this reason, all four of our BS programs require introductory classes designed for the uninitiated.
 Success in our programs depends largely on motivation and perseverance rather than prior knowledge.

 Back to the top